We also encourage pool owners to read the guide at the bottom of this page. If you still have questions, please give us a call.

 What if I fail to meet requirements?

-You are required to empty your pool down to a maximum depth of 400mm, or otherwise effectively restrict access to the pool area to the satisfaction of a building officer until you are able to rectify the non-compliances.
+If your pool fails an inspection, you need to empty it to a maximum depth of 400mm, or otherwise restrict access to the pool area to the building officer’s satisfaction, until you can fix the problems.